cby-pku/InterMT/README.md

 ## Abstract
-As multimodal large models (MLLMs) continue to advance across challenging tasks, a key question emerges: **_What essential capabilities are still missing?_**
+As multimodal large models (MLLMs) continue to advance across challenging tasks, a key question emerges: ***What essential capabilities are still missing? ***
-A critical aspect of human learning is continuous interaction with the environment — not limited to language, but also involving multimodal understanding and generation.
+A critical aspect of human learning is continuous interaction with the environment -- not limited to language, but also involving multimodal understanding and generation.
 To move closer to human-level intelligence, models must similarly support **multi-turn**, **multimodal interaction**.
 In particular, they should comprehend interleaved multimodal contexts and respond coherently in ongoing exchanges.
-In this work, we present **an initial exploration** through the *InterMT* — **the first preference dataset for _multi-turn_ multimodal interaction**, grounded in real human feedback.
-In this exploration, we particularly emphasize the importance of human oversight, introducing expert annotations to guide the process, motivated by the fact that current MLLMs lack such complex interactive capabilities. *InterMT* captures human preferences at both global and local levels into nine sub-dimensions, consists of 5,437 prompts, 2.6k multi-turn dialogue instances, and 2.1k human-labeled preference pairs.
+In this work, we present **an initial exploration** through the *InterMT* -- **the first preference dataset for *multi-turn* multimodal interaction**, grounded in real human feedback.
+In this exploration, we particularly emphasize the importance of human oversight, introducing expert annotations to guide the process, motivated by the fact that current MLLMs lack such complex interactive capabilities. *InterMT* captures human preferences at both global and local levels into nine sub-dimensions, consists of 15.6k prompts, 52.6k multi-turn dialogue instances, and 32.4k human-labeled preference pairs.
-To compensate for the lack of capability for multimodal understanding and generation, we introduce an agentic workflow that leverages tool-augmented MLLMs to construct multi-turn QA instances.
+To compensate for the lack of capability for multi-modal understanding and generation, we introduce an agentic workflow that leverages tool-augmented MLLMs to construct multi-turn QA instances.
 To further this goal, we introduce *InterMT-Bench* to assess the ability of MLLMs in assisting judges with multi-turn, multimodal tasks.
-We demonstrate the utility of *InterMT* through applications such as judge moderation and further reveal the _multi-turn scaling law_ of judge models.
+We demonstrate the utility of *InterMT* through applications such as judge moderation and further reveal the *multi-turn scaling law* of judge model.
-We hope the open-source nature of our data can help facilitate further research on aligning current MLLMs to the next step.
+We hope the open-source of our data can help facilitate further research on aligning current MLLMs to the next step.

 ![InterMT](./overall.png)